 For first-time ACM certification, an undergraduate student must have at least a 27 ACT composite score or 1260 SAT composite score (math and verbal only) and at least a 3.50 overall high school GPA.

-For continuing certification after the first semester of ACM support, each UA ACM student must maintain at least a 3.00 overall GPA on all UA course work attempted.
+For continuing participation after the initial semester of ACM support, each UA ACM student must maintain at least a 3.00 cumulative GPA on all UA course work attempted.
 This GPA standard is in addition to the long-standing requirements for maintaining residency and major.

 The University of Delaware limits ACM access to the programs that are currently listed in the ACM inventory.

 The state of Florida limits ACM access to graduate programs only.

 The University of Florida requires that student certifications be submitted to the ACM Institutional Coordinator at the University of Florida prior to the payment deadline for the upcoming semester’s tuition and fees.
 Any certifications received by the institution on or after the payment deadline, will not be processed until the following semester.
 Students should be directed to the academic calendar for the University of Florida to view the upcoming tuition and fee payment deadlines.

 The state of Georgia does not include "mode of delivery" as a determinant for program eligibility for state residents.